 The following on-land visual assessment protocol should be used to establish baseline trash levels for a specific land area.
-The time to complete the protocol will depend on assessment area size (expect approximately 5 to 10 minutes per block, including discussions among team members and completion of the field form).
+The time to complete the protocol will depend on the size of the PLU area.

-The protocol consists of the following steps that should be conducted in sequential order:
+The following steps should be conducted in sequential order:

-- 1. Identify assessment areas.
-Assessment areas should be delineated on the map(s) of areas (e.g., PLUs).
-Areas should be identified on the map(s) using a unique ID or other label, which should also be used on the data collection form and/or tracking spreadsheet. - 2.
-Confirm timing falls directly before control measure implementation and does not follow a significant rainfall event. - 3.
-Assemble equipment needed to conduct the assessment including the data collection form and map(s) delineating the assessment area (see Appendix B). - 4.
+- 1. Identify Assessment Areas.
+The assessment areas should be identified on the map using a unique ID or other label, which should also be used on the data collection form and/or tracking database. - 2.
+Confirm Timing.
+Assessments to establish baseline should fall directly before reoccurring control measure implementation such as street sweeping and should not follow a significant rainfall event. - 3.
+Assemble equipment needed to conduct the assessment including the data collection form and map(s) delineating the assessment area(s) (see Appendix B). - 4.
 Review trash condition category definitions presented in Table 1 (also included on the data collection form) and photo examples in Appendix A. - 5.
-After arriving at the assessment area, safely walk at a normal pace on the sidewalk from one end of the area to the other.
-Team members should discuss their observations as they walk. - 6.
-Carefully look for trash deposited in the assessment area.
-The width of the assessment area extends from the center line of the road (or middle of the median) to back of the sidewalk, and includes all portions of the public right-of-way that could reach the stormwater drainage system, including but not limited to the median, street, gutter, curb, sidewalk, back of sidewalk, and vegetated areas (e.g., grass, bushes, and tree wells).
-Also, include any trash observed on lands adjacent to sidewalk/street that could theoretically reach the stormwater conveyance system, if there are no obstructions such as a building or fence that would prevent trash from being transported to the system. - 7.
-If desired, note sources of trash on the data collection form.
-If the source of the observed trash is evident and may require the attention of municipal staff, mark the source in section III of the data collection form and the location on the map as needed. - 8.
-Take one to three photographs per assessment area to document observed trash conditions.
-A photograph should be taken for each trash category present in the assessment area, and the photographs should depict an equal area of road and sidewalk.
-If possible, assign a tag to each photograph that specifies the date and site ID for the assessment.
+After arriving at the assessment area, safely walk at a normal pace along the whole assessment area, but not extending beyond the boundary of the PLU area.
+Each assessment area should be assigned one of four trash condition categories. - 6.
+Take at least one photograph per assessment area to document the site visit.
+The photograph should represent the level of trash identified in the assessment area.
 Photographs of trash sources or other items of interest are optional.
-Identify photos in section II of the data collection form and record the particular camera used (if different cameras are regularly used for assessments). - 9.
-If, based on the observations made during the assessment, there is a significant difference in the trash generation category within the assessment area, define a new assessment area on the map and complete a new data collection form. - 10.
-Team members may individually choose a trash generation category initially, but must collectively agree on the appropriate trash generation category to assign to the area.
-Mark the category observed in section II on the data collection form and/or on the field map.
-While recording information on the data collection form, take time to write legibly.
-Errors can arise due to numbers in dates and photograph IDs being misread when the data are entered into the OVTA web application.
-Additionally, record the full names of each field crew member that participated in the assessment so that they may be consulted if discrepancies with the assessment data are found.

-11. At the end of each assessment, review the data collection form for accuracy, legibility, and completeness.
-Upon completing the final assessment of the day, review all forms to ensure that there is no missing information.
+Identify photos in section II of the data collection form. - 7.
+If, based on the observations made during the assessment, there is a significant difference in the trash condition category within an assessment area, on the field form indicate that significant variation within the assessment area exists and identify on the map the location of the area that received the specific OVTA scores. - Team members may individually choose a trash generation category initially, but must collectively agree on the appropriate trash generation category to assign to the area.
+Mark the category observed in section II on the data collection form and/or on the field map. - 9.
+At the end of each assessment, review the data collection form for accuracy, legibility, and completeness.
+Upon completing the final assessment of the day, review all form to ensure that there is no missing information

-Assessing Changes in Trash Levels (Over Time)
+Assessing Changes in Trash Levels (Progress Assessments)

-The following on-land visual assessment protocol should be used to assess changes in trash levels for a specific land area.
-The time to complete the protocol will depend on assessment area size (expect approximately 5 to 10 minutes per block, including discussions among team members and completion of the field form).
+The following on-land visual assessment protocol should be used to assess changes in trash levels over time for a specific land area.
+The time to complete the protocol will depend on the size of the PLU area and the number of transects within the area.

-The protocol consists of the following steps that should be conducted in sequential order:
+The following steps should be conducted in sequential order: